astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Returns

-A [Int32](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Int32 'System.Int32') representing the distance, in pixels, between the bottom edge of the control and the top edge of its container's client area.
+An [Int32](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Int32 'System.Int32') representing the distance, in pixels, between the bottom edge of the control and the top edge of its container's client area.